skellis46/slipbox/two women dancing.md

 I've placed xx things on the table: technological determinism, enframing, focal activity, the printing press, and friendship.
 They seem a long way from these two young people taking pleasure in dancing and videoing their dancing.

+>As I argued in my book Life Inc., the Great Exhibition’s primary intent was to distract the domestic public from the dark underbelly of international industrial modernity.
+Through this spectacle, Queen Victoria and the corporations she sponsored disconnected these technologies from the human toll they inflicted on their operators.
+As if in a shopping mall, people gawked, their jaws dropping, at the steam pipes and gears, utterly unaware of the faces and hands the machines burned and mauled.
+People saw products and production, but never the producers themselves.
+If anything, industrial modernity was simpler and cleaner than manual labor.
+As much a welcome step back as a daring leap forward.[@rushkoff-2013-present Chapter 3 Overwinding The Short Forever: Act Now, n.pag.]

+I didn't want to spend too long gawking, and yet I also sense how their dancing and indeed joy distracted me from the profound choreography of the situation.
+This is choreography of the kind in which the screen-phone ...
+Unaware they are burned and mauled (unknown to them).
+So frictionless, and clean.
+4k pristine-ness.
+Way beyond industrial modernity in which the pleasure and play of these two young people is frictionless and clean labor of our time, in 4k.
+It's not even laboriousness.
+It's monetization of pleasure and joy without them being aware of it.

 In the ABBA example the technology did not reach out and through the recording device/tech and shape my sister's dancing.
 The music did.
 The technology was not absent, nor neutral. ??
 It was a technique to enable my sister to listen to the song.